gloriamarinelli/FrameSnap-frontend/README.md

 The **Map** feature allows the user to see its current location and the location of the shops, based on a [Google Map API](https://developers.google.com/maps/documentation/android-sdk).
 The user can also see the distance between his/her current location and the shop.

-## Prerequisites

-In order to correctly launch the application, the user must have:

-- An Android smartphone with Android version 7.0 or higher;
-- An Internet connection;
-- At least 100MB of free space.

-## Installation and Launch

-The application can be downloaded by clicking this ******.
-Once you have downloaded and installed the application, ensure you're in the following setting **before executing it**: